#Do I believe Aziraphale did nothing wrong? No.

 Aziraphale first openly questioned that Heaven was actually doing what God actually wanted?
 He had a think after the Flood, didn't he.
 He did what he thought was right.
 He trusted Crowley over his fellow angels, with his own sense of rightness.
 He and Crowley saved the kids that Aziraphale triple checked the Archangels saw no problem in letting die to make things easier.
 And She didn't make him Fall for it.
 In Edinburgh:

-Az re-evaluated the thinking he was taught and did a full 180 degree turn, trying in few hours to save the grave-robbing girl AND the possible future lives of children that could be helped via more learning.
+Az re-evaluated his assumption that grave-robbing is bad and did a full 180 degree turn when he learned it can be spun another way, trying to save the grave-robbing girl AND the possible future lives of children that could be helped via more learning.
 And when we come to Metatron and his threats, we don't see the full conversation, but don't we see enough?
 Aziraphale says that he's not interested.
 Metatron keeps nagging at him.
 Pushing the symbolic coffee from Coffee or Death at him.
 Flattering him with obvious untruths.
 After all, Aziraphale knows what Heaven thinks of him.
 He tried to reason with Metatron before.
 Metatron tells him they know how deep his disobedience lies:

 Aziraphale is not a fool.
 He knows this is an offer of come quietly or we will find a way to destroy you and your demon this time.
 Aziraphale didn't have to hear Metatron's quip of: "For one prince of Heaven to be cast into the outer darkness makes a good story.
 For it to happen twice, makes it look like there is some kind of institutional problem."
 He knows the system is rotten.
 He knows for a LONG time.
 Did you see his face when he met Muriel and realised what a lonely sad existence they lead.

 Aziraphale wants to stay at home.
 In the home he built for himself and Crowley.
 On Earth where he's found so much to love.
 But he knows it is impossible.
-As Crowley confesses his love, Aziraphale struggles to stay on his plan to push him away, to make him stay.
+As Crowley confesses his love, Aziraphale struggles to stay on his plan.
 He'll miss Crowley terribly.
 He wants them to be together.
 For him, they were an 'us' the whole S2.
 However tenuously.
 Fragile existence and all that.

 But even this was ripped away from him.
 And whatever he's planning, he knows he needs to do the first steps on his own.
 He can't submit Crowley to the torture that being in Heaven is going to be for him, an unwanted, despised angel.
-And that would be even worse for an unwanted demon.
-He had to push him away.
+He can't make him come.
+He can only ask him.
+And Crowley said no.

 So he leaves.
 Furious.
 And determined.
 Whether it is to burn the place down or find God and ask Her all the questions to Her face I don't know.
 But his love will push him through.